What you should do to ensure email deliverability with SendGrid

 View this from Stats > Deliverability Insights.

-This is a deliverability dashboard built into SendGrid that you can use without additional configuration.
+This is a deliverability dashboard built into SendGrid, ready to use without configuration.

-You can check various metrics, so it's recommended to check periodically to catch signs of problems early.
+You can check various metrics, so it's recommended to regularly monitor them to catch problem indicators early.

 Conclusion